On This Page:

 - To make this your default signature, check Default.

 - Click Save Changes to save the signature.
-A green message will appear below the Signatures title confirming the action performed.
+A Changes saved message will appear (green and highlighted, below the Manage signatures title) confirming the action performed.

-You may create additional signatures, edit an existing signature or return to your course page.
-To do that, use the dropdown menu located below the Signatures title.
+- You may create additional signatures, edit an existing signature, or return to your course page.

-Instructors (but not students or TAs) have the option to use an Alternate email address for Quickmail and receive email replies at an alternate address, such as a Course IT account email, or an OWL email.
+Instructors have the option to use an Alternate email address for Quickmail and receive email replies at an alternate address, such as a Course IT account email.
+For more information, see Create & Manage Course IT Accounts.
 When an Alternate Email is selected in the email composition screen, it will appear as the "reply-to" address for the message sent from Quickmail.

 Please note: Use of an Alternate Email address only affects the "Reply-to" for emails sent from Quickmail.
-The email visible in each instructor's Moodle Profile will be used for all other Moodle-generated emails:
+The email visible in each instructor's Moodle Profile (see Edit Your Moodle Profile & Preferences) will be used for all other Moodle-generated emails:

 - If students are allowed to use Quickmail and they send an email to an instructor, it will go to the address shown in the instructor's Moodle Profile.

-- The "reply-to" for emails sent when the instructor posts to the News Forum, or sends an Assignment grade notification, for example, will be the address shown in their Moodle Profile.
+- The "reply-to" for emails sent when the instructor posts to the Announcements, or sends an Assignment grade notification, for example, will be the address shown in their Moodle Profile.

-Instructors who do not want to receive email replies at their normal Moodle email address, and only want replies to come to an alternative address, should avoid other uses of email in Moodle besides Quickmail (i.e., avoid forced subscription in the News Forum, or sending Assignment grade notifications), and should not allow students to use Quickmail.
-To encourage students to contact you at an alternate email address, we recommend publishing the address in your syllabus, and on your Moodle course page, either in the top Section of the course where it will always be visible to students, or in an HTML block.
+Instructors who do not want to receive email replies at their normal Moodle email address, and only want replies to come to an alternative address, should avoid other uses of email in Moodle besides Quickmail (i.e., avoid forced subscription in the Announcements, or sending Assignment grade notifications), and should not allow students to use Quickmail.
+To encourage students to contact you at an alternate email address, we recommend publishing the address in your syllabus, and on your Moodle course page, either in the top Section of the course where it will always be visible to students, or in an HTML block (see Add an HTML Block in Moodle).

 To set up and use Alternate Email addresses in Quickmail: